MariusGG/Depop/README.md

 to be called in the componentDidMount function.

-I have commented out the productDetails and ProductImg, which where functional components which I was planning on building up.
+I have commented out the productDetails and ProductImg, which are functional components and I intend on building up.
 I felt this would remove the use of logic in every component and allow the functional components to be purely presentational purposes.